Initiatives in Corporate Activities

 Hydrogen-Powered Fuel Cell Forklifts

 In 2018, we became the first logistics firm to implement fuel cell forklifts.
-Currently three units are in operation.
+Currently, three units are in operation.
 Hydrogen forklifts generate energy and drive via hydrogen fuel, making them a superior performer for the environment.
 While in operation, they do not emit CO2 or other substances that have a negative impact on the environment.
-These forklifts are also very convenient as they can be fully charged in about three minutes.
+These forklifts are also very convenient as they can be fully fueled in about three minutes.
+Further, we generate the hydrogen using electricity from solar power, resulting in forklifts that are CO2-free.

 Hydrogen-Powered Fuel Cell Forklifts